lttng/lttng-analyses/README.md

 ## Conclusion
-We hope you have fun trying it and please remember it is a work in progress, feedbacks, bug reports and improvement ideas are always welcome !
+We hope you have fun trying it and please remember it is a work in progress, feedback, bug reports and improvement ideas are always welcome !